 The Board comprises the Non-Executive Chairman, one non-executive director, and two executive directors, the CEO and CFO.
 The Board has significant industry, financial, public markets and governance experience, possessing the necessary mix of experience, skills, personal qualities and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long-term.

-The directors are aware that with two non-executive and two Executive Directors of the Board there is a requirement to appoint another Independent Non-Executive Director.
+The directors are aware that with one non-executive and three Executive Directors of the Board there is a requirement to appoint another Independent Non-Executive Director.
 The Board is currently looking to fulfill this position and it is hoped that an appointment will be announced in the next couple of months.

 Gerard Brandon, as Chief Executive Officer, leads the business and the executive team, ensuring that the objectives set by the Board are delivered.
 As CEO, Gerard brings a wealth of knowledge and expertise to lead the business forward.
 Gerard joined Cellulac Limited (Ireland) as its Chief Executive Officer in May 2012 and assumed the same role for Cellulac plc in October 2013.
 In 1996 he became founder and CEO of Alltracel Pharmaceuticals PLC, where he built a team that oversaw numerous patents granted on refined cellulose.
 Alltracel was admitted to trading on AIM in 2001.
 In 2004, he was appointed as a Managing Partner for Farmabrand Private Equity.
 In 2009, he was appointed as an Executive Consultant to Eplixo Limited.
 He is a Fellow of the Ryan Academy of Entrepreneurs in Dublin.

-Ross Andrews, a non-executive director, is a highly experienced corporate adviser with 30 years’ experience advising companies and management teams on public market transactions, largely in the UK but also in Europe, Australia and Asia.
+Ross Andrews is the non-executive Chairman, is a highly experienced corporate adviser with 30 years’ experience advising companies and management teams on public market transactions, largely in the UK but also in Europe, Australia and Asia.
 He has worked with large corporates as well as numerous small, growing companies, providing advice on a range of equity capital matters, including IPOs, fund raisings, strategy, acquisitions, corporate governance and shareholder matters.
 Ross was a director and shareholder of Zeus Capital Limited until July 2015 when he formed RMA Consultancy Limited to undertake non-executive appointments or consultancy and project management roles within companies undergoing management change, external investment rounds or seeking a liquidity event through IPO or other exit.